About the Journal

 Article Processing Charge

-Starting from March 2022, CommIT journal that has been successfully indexed by Scopus, will apply new Article Processing Charge (APC).
+Starting from March 2022, CommIT journal that has been successfully indexed by Scopus, will apply a new Article Processing Charge (APC).
 It is conducted to improve the quality of it.

 The authors need to wire transfer to our bank account.